Acoustic location: Triangulation

 In trigonometry and geometry, triangulation is the process of determining the location of a point by measuring angles to it from known points at either end of a fixed baseline, rather than measuring distances to the point directly (trilateration).
 The point can then be fixed as the third point of a triangle with one known side and two known angles.

 For acoustic localization this means that if the source direction is measured at two or more locations in space, it is possible to triangulate its location.

 Indirect methods

-Steered Response Power (SRP) methods are a class of indirect acoustic source localization methods.
+Steered response power (SRP) methods are a class of indirect acoustic source localization methods.
 Instead of estimating a set of time-differences of arrival (TDOAs) between pairs of microphones and combining the acquired estimates to find the source location, indirect methods search for a candidate source location over a grid of spatial points.
-In this context, methods such as the Steered-Response Power Phase Transform (SRP-PHAT) are usually interpreted as finding the candidate location that maximizes the output of a delay-and-sum beamformer.
+In this context, methods such as the steered-response power with phase transform (SRP-PHAT) are usually interpreted as finding the candidate location that maximizes the output of a delay-and-sum beamformer.
 The method has been shown to be very robust to noise and reverberation, motivating the development of modified approaches aimed at increasing its performance in real-time acoustic processing applications.